luis33338/battlestax-tutorial/TUTORIAL.md

 ### Section B) Build a slice

-In order to change the game state, there needs to be an initial event that triggers an _action_.
+A store is an object that holds the complete state of your app.
+The only way to change its state is by dispatching actions.
+Therefore, order to change the game state, there needs to be an initial event that triggers an _action_.
 In our case, this comes from the initiation of a new game, via the NewGame.js component.

 Now to be able to set a game id as part of state, we will have to have a way to generate game id first.
 Lets first create a file called `src/constants.js`, that will provide some guideline to help our `generateGameId` to create random game ids.
 We wants our game codes to be
 * derived from the full Roman alphabet (ABCDE..)